jlab001/pxt-ds3231/README.md

 # DS3231
-Package for DS3231 real-time clock module developed by Jack Ho et al. of Marshall Cavendish Education (HK)
+Package for DS3231 real-time clock module developed by Jack Ho, Parco Choi and Yu Sang Lo
 ## Basic usage
 Use the block to get current time or date.